jlevy/og-equity-compensation/README.md

   We can’t cover everything here, but it’s worth knowing that investors and entrepreneurs negotiate a lot of these details, including:

-  - The **multiple**, a number designating how many times the investor must be paid back before common shareholders receive proceeds (often the multiple is 1X, but it can be 2X or higher).
+  - 🄳 The **multiple**, a number designating how many times the investor must be paid back before common shareholders receive proceeds (often the multiple is 1X, but it can be 2X or higher).
   - Whether preferred stock is [**participating**](https://en.wikipedia.org/wiki/Participating_preferred_stock), meaning investors get their money back and also participate in proceeds from common stock.
   - Whether there is a **cap**, which limits the payout if it is participating.
-    - 🚧 More explanation on caps (possibly from Holloway’s VC guide).

 **Does all this matter to you?**
 For the purposes of someone like an employee who holds common stock, it is important to